 It is vitally important that you review all your beneficiary designations (life insurance, 401(k)s, etc.) every 2 years, or sooner in cases of births, deaths, marriages, divorce, job changes or retirement.
+Download our beneficiary designation form here.
 Read on to see real court cases that show why it is so crucial.

 We talk about beneficiaries A LOT around here, and the following court cases will show some of the reasons why, but first, let’s review what a beneficiary is and why it’s so important.

 There are a few financial planning tools that are not passed down in wills.
 Things like life insurance and 401(k)s are passed down to whomever you write on the beneficiary designation form when you sign up for them.
 And sadly, many people NEVER change those names ever again despite the changes in their life circumstances.
 There are a significant number of people who take the time to care for their loved ones by taking out life insurance policies, but then don’t pay attention to who really owns it or who the beneficiary is.
 The tragic consequences of this oversight, impact those they love most.

 Life is not a fairytale.
 Things do not automatically work out for the best.
 The law is the law, and therefore, will not be swayed by what seems reasonable for your family.
 These two federal cases illustrate that:

 In Hearing v.
 Minnesota Life Insurance Company, a single father named his sister as beneficiary of his life insurance policy so the sister could take care of the daughter.
 He intended to change the beneficiary to his daughter once she turned 18.
 But he never got around to it.
 Sadly, the father died and the sister claimed the life insurance.
 Despite a handwritten note stating that he wanted his daughter to be the new beneficiary, the court found that the only thing that mattered was the name on the beneficiary designation.
 The sister, not the daughter, got the $100,000 pay out.